 From London to Lagos: Totally Thames goes global

-Received a good news.
-British Arts Council has just published one of my images taken on Totally Thames Festival and mentioned my small business Gabor Gergely Photography among their contributors.
+Received a piece of good news.
+British Arts Council has just published one of my images taken on the Totally Thames Festival and mentioned my small business Gabor Gergely Photography among their contributors.
 Please have a look at my image and read this interesting article: http://www.artscouncil.org.uk/news/london-lagos-totally-thames-goes-global

 Coco Mbassi Musical Artist

 Coco Mbassi is an award-winning singer and songwriter originating from Cameroon, born in Paris.
 Her music is a subtle blend of African roots, classical music, jazz and gospel, along with the modern feeling of acoustic soul music, which she mostly composes herself and co-produces with her husband Serge Ngando Mpondo.
 Their performance gave a unique vibe to this year Bascule Chambers Concerts.

 Bascule Chamber is a subterranean Victoria space at Tower Bridge.
 Composer and curator Iain Chambers returned to fill this unique venue with a brand new programme of new works, including commissioned spoken word performances and an immersive sound walk exploring London’s greatest hidden space.
 The line-up included Britain’s leading musique concrete ensemble Langham Research Centre, clarinettist Kate Romano, award-winning Franco-Cameroonian singer Coco Mbassi and poet Kayo Chingonyi.
 I was invited to photograph their rehearsal and closed performance on site.
 Working together with veteran photographers from The Guardian and The Telegraph newspapers gave me a really good feeling and motivation to develop my photography business further.
 Thank you guys for this great experience.